-It is further pointed out that in general in society there is a desire for the greatest possible degree of normalization.
+Generally, society desires the highest degree of normalization.
 This means that as many people as possible should live in ordinary homes in ordinary neighbourhoods and have the opportunity to live independent and active lives.
-It is therefore limited to what degree the municipality should facilitate to support the residents.
+It is therefore limited to the degree to which the municipality should facilitate supporting the residents.
 Some informants state that the support may also take place through ambulant teams.

 At the same time, many of those we interviewed who work in various housing measures are sceptical about cutting the 24-hour staffing.
-One says that:
+One says that

-Full-time staffing is the alpha and omega for the housing solution to work.
+"Full-time staffing is the alpha and omega for the housing solution to work."

-On the one hand, they want to avoid "wrapping up" the residents and contribute to helplessness.
-On the other hand, informants warn against having unrealistic expectations to the residents.
+They want to avoid "wrapping up" the residents and contributing to their helplessness.
+On the other hand, informants warn against having unrealistic expectations of the residents.